Cold War (1953–1962): Decolonization

-The combined effects of two great European wars had weakened the political and economic domination of Latin America, Asia, Africa, and the Middle East by European powers.
-This led to a series of waves of African and Asian decolonization following the Second World War; a world that had been dominated for over a century by Western imperialist colonial powers was transformed into a world of emerging African, Middle Eastern, and Asian nations.
+The combined effects of two great European wars had weakened the political and economic domination of Africa, Asia, Oceania, Latin America, and the Middle East by European powers.
+This led to a series of waves of African and Asian decolonization following World War II; a world that had been dominated for over a century by Western imperialist colonial powers was transformed into a world of emerging African, Middle Eastern, and Asian nations.
 The sheer number of nation states increased drastically.

 The Cold War started placing immense pressure on developing nations to align with one of the superpower factions.
 Both promised substantial financial, military, and diplomatic aid in exchange for an alliance, in which issues like corruption and human rights abuses were overlooked or ignored.
 When an allied government was threatened, the superpowers were often prepared and willing to intervene.

-In such an international setting, the Soviet Union propagated a role as the leader of the "anti-imperialist" camp, currying favor in the Third World as being a more staunch opponent of colonialism than many independent nations in Africa and Asia.
+In such an international setting, the Soviet Union propagated a role as the leader of the "anti-imperialist" camp, currying favor in the Third World as being a more staunch opponent of colonialism than multiple independent nations in Africa and Asia.
 Khrushchev broadened Moscow's policy by establishing new relations with India and other key non-aligned, non-communist states throughout the Third World.
-Many countries in the emerging Non-Aligned Movement developed a close relation with Moscow.
+Multiple countries in the emerging Non-Aligned Movement developed a close relationship with Moscow.

 Meanwhile, the Eisenhower administration adjusted U.S. policy to the effects of decolonization.
 This shifted the focus of 1947–1949 away from war-torn Europe.
 By the early 1950s, the NATO alliance had already integrated Western Europe into the system of mutual defense pacts, providing safeguards against subversion or neutrality in the bloc.
 The Marshall Plan had already rebuilt a functioning Western economic system, thwarting the electoral appeal of the radical left.
 When economic aid had ended the dollar shortage and stimulated private investment for postwar reconstruction, in turn sparing the U.S. from a crisis of over-production and maintaining demand for U.S. exports, the Eisenhower administration began to focus on other regions.

 In an exercise of the new "rollback" policies, acting on the doctrines of Dulles, Eisenhower thwarted Soviet intervention, using the CIA to overthrow unfriendly governments.
 In the Arab world, the focus was pan-Arab nationalism.
 U.S. companies had already invested heavily in the region, which contained the world's largest oil reserves.
 The U.S. was concerned about the stability and friendliness of governments in the region, upon which the health of the U.S. economy increasingly grew to depend.